KornuKopia Gathering 2015

 Cost (including taxes) to attend is $75 per adult for the weekend, $30 per child (7-15), and sproglings are free (6 and under).
-A day pass for adults is $30 and for children is $15.
+A day pass for adults is $50 and for children is $20.
 Hydro is an optional extra, for an added $12 per night.
-Cabin accommodation is available for an extra $15 per night, but should be booked early, as space is limited.
-To make your registration happen faster, please print out and complete the KornuKopia 2014 Registration Form..
+To make your registration happen faster, please print out and complete the KornuKopia Registration Form 2015.

 Check out the group event on Facebook or join up with the Facebook page.

 The gathering this year is centered upon the Burning of the Man and on the communal thanksgiving potluck Feast of the Folk.
 If you would like to offer a workshop, please write Auz or Gypsy to make arrangements.

 Archery Games (with Gypsy) – Archery is a fun activity.
 It is even more fun if you are shooting at one another!
 Gypsy has crafted a number of sets of full contact archery equipment for Raven’s Knoll.
 A number of different games will be tested out and tried.
 (In case of rain, this will be transformed into board games in the Rookery.)